EnemyoftheFarmer/DC-programmable-load/README.md

 #### DAC
 My requirement to set mA to A in one range meant that I needed better than the typical 12 bit DAC.
 I also wanted it to be bipolar in case I needed to set negative voltage to calibrate out the OPAMP offset.
 In the first revision I did this by using a second DAC channel to generate an offset.
 But since I needed to replace that one anyways I chose the lazy method that also simplified the design.
 I ended up going with a AD5761R because it was the cheapest, 16bit, bipolar, TSSOP, and available to sample from Analog Devices DAC.
 #### Microcontroller
 For the brains of the system I went with a raspberry PICO.
-The first most important reason to me is I wanted to not use Arduino for once and I thought the documentation was very good.
+The first most important reason to me is I did not want to use Arduino for once and I thought the documentation was very good.
 Addtionally, its cheap, fast, and wasn't hit by the silicon shortage.
 I didn't want to integrate an STM32 or the like knowing that no one else could reimplement this system because of supply disruption.
 #### ADC
 I am using an ADS1115.
 Its classic, 16 bit and I had it laying around.
 My only question is if I should replace it with an ADS1118 so I can eliminate one bus and move completely to SPI.
 ## Cooling